What is the National Interest Waiver (NIW)?

 A foreign national may apply for permanent residence status (Green Card) and seek a waiver of the offer of employment by establishing that his (her) admission to permanent residence would be in the National Interest.

-There is no rule or statutory standard as to what will qualify an alien for a National Interest Waiver.
-The USCIS considers each case on an individual basis.
+There is no rule or statutory standard as to what will qualify an alien for a National Interest Waiver, according to USCIS.
+USCIS considers each case on an individual basis.

 The procedure is to file the case with evidence to establish that the your admission to the United States for Permanent Residence would be in the national interest.